LL-Pengfei/CS1010-AY1819S1-Personal/docs/09-logical-exp.md

 ## Short Circuiting

-When evaluating the logical expressions that involve `&&` and `||`, C uses "short circuiting".
+When evaluating the logical expressions that involve `&&` and `||`, C uses "short-circuiting".
 This means that, if we already know, for sure, that a logical expression is true or is false, there is no need to continue the evaluation.
 The corresponding `true` and `false` value will be returned.

 Consider the following:
 ```C